 Answer: He felt a little funny.

 Tip: Brain teasers are fun to solve in small groups.
-If you working with kids, form small teams, and see if better solutions come about.
+If you are working with kids, form small teams, and see if better solutions come about.

 Mind Puzzles and Challenging Brain Teasers